smeronek264/cs178-project-2/Lab16_Instructions.md

 # Lab #16 (Azure Version)

+##DISCLAIMER: The Lab were written by CHATGPT, this is only giving the step-by-step with not photos.
+Included is a link to a Google Doc showing a more indepth instruction with photos.

 ## Serverless Computing – Azure Logic Apps with Gmail and Azure Functions

 ### Objective

-Create an automated system using Microsoft Azure Logic Apps that sends a daily "Joke of the Day" email using a Gmail account.
+Create an automated system using Microsoft Azure Logic Apps that sends a daily "Bad Visualization of the Day" email using a Gmail account.
 This lab replaces AWS Lambda and SNS with Azure Logic Apps and Gmail.
 Jokes will be stored and retrieved dynamically from Azure Cosmos DB using an Azure Function.

 ---